Optional Glucose Alarms

 Images are for illustrative purposes only.
 Not real patient or data.

 ◊ The FreeStyle LibreLink app is only compatible with certain mobile devices and operating systems.
 Please check the website for more information about device compatibility before using the app.
-Use of FreeStyle LibreLink may require registration with LibreView.
+Sharing of glucose data requires registration with LibreView.

 ¤ Notifications will only be received when alarms are turned on and the sensor is within 20ft of the reading device.